Mixed Motives and Geometric Representation Theory in Equal Characteristic: Mixed Stratified Tate Motives

 \subsection{Affinely stratified maps}

-The right definition of a map between affinely stratified varieties is different to the usual definition of a stratified map, as defined for example in \cite{GM88}. \begin{definition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely stratified varieties.
-We call $f:X\rightarrow Y$ an \emph{affinely stratified map} if \begin{enumerate} \item for all $s \in\Ss^\prime$ the inverse image $f^{-1}(Y_s)$ is a union of strata; \item for each $X_s$ mapping into $Y_{s^\prime}$, the induced map $f:X_s\rightarrow Y_{s^\prime}$ is a projection $\A^n\times\A^m\rightarrow \A^m$. \end{enumerate} \end{definition} We now prove the compatibility of stratified mixed Tate motives with pullback and pushforward functors coming from affinely stratified maps. \begin{lemma} Let $X\in \Sch(k)$ be smooth.
-Consider
+The right definition of a map between affinely stratified varieties is different from the usual definition of a stratified map, as defined for example in \cite{GM88}. \begin{definition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely stratified varieties.
+We call $f:X\rightarrow Y$ an \emph{affinely stratified map} if \begin{enumerate} \item for all $s \in\Ss^\prime$ the inverse image $f^{-1}(Y_s)$ is a union of strata; \item for each $X_s$ mapping into $Y_{s^\prime}$, the induced map $f:X_s\rightarrow Y_{s^\prime}$ is a surjective linear map. \end{enumerate} \end{definition} Affinely stratified maps are defined in such a way that their associated pullback and pushforward functors preserve stratified mixed Tate motives. \begin{lemma} Let $X\in \Sm/k$.
+Consider the maps

 where $p$ denotes the projection and $s$ the zero section.
-Then\\ \\ Furthermore $\Dual_X(\un_{X}(m)[2m])=\un_{X}(\dim X-m)[2\dim X-2m]$ where for $f: X \to k$ is the structural morphism, cf. Equation~\ref{equa:propertiesofH:dual}. \end{lemma} \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney-Tate stratified varieties and $f:X\rightarrow Y$ a affinely stratified map.
-Then the induced functors restrict to stratified mixed Tate motives on $X$ and $Y$.
-In formulas
+Then we can make the following identifications\\ \\ Furthermore $\Dual_X(\un_{X}(m)[2m])=\un_{X}(\dim X-m)[2\dim X-2m]$ where denotes the Verdier duality functor, for $f: X \to k$ the structural morphism, cf. Equation~\ref{equa:propertiesofH:dual}. \end{lemma} \begin{proposition} Let $(X,\Ss)$ and $(Y,\Ss^\prime)$ be affinely Whitney--Tate stratified varieties and $f:X\rightarrow Y$ an affinely stratified map.
+Then the induced functors restrict to stratified mixed Tate motives on $X$ and $Y$

-Also the internal Hom, duality and tensor product restrict. \end{proposition} \begin{proof} Duality preserves stratified mixed Tate motives because $(X,\Ss)$ and $(Y,\Ss^\prime)$ are Whitney-Tate; this follows from Remark \ref{rem:WTec}.
+Also the internal Hom, duality and tensor product restrict. \end{proposition} \begin{proof} Duality preserves stratified mixed Tate motives because $(X,\Ss)$ and $(Y,\Ss^\prime)$ are Whitney--Tate; this follows from Remark \ref{rem:WTec}.
 So we only have to prove the statements for half of the six functors, cf. Theorem~\ref{theo:propertiesofH}\eqref{theo:propertiesofH:dual}.
 The statement for $f^*$ follows directly from the definitions.

 We consider $f_!$ next.
 Let $E\in\DMT{\Ss}{X}$.
 We have to show $v^*f_!E\in\DT{Y_s}$ for all strata $v:Y_s\hookrightarrow Y$.
 By base change applied to the cartesian diagram

 we have to show that $g_!w^*E\in\DT{Y_s}$.
 This can be done by an induction on the number of strata in $f^{-1}(Y_s)$.
 Denote by $j$ the inclusion of an open stratum $X_s$ in $f^{-1}(Y_s)$ and by $i$ the one of the complement.
 We obtain the distinguished triangle